Stacked Markets

 Why VWAP matters on a CLOB

 A central limit order book matches buyers and sellers at discrete price levels.
 Every resting order has a price and a size.
 Send a large market order and it eats through multiple levels in sequence, pushing your fill price progressively worse as it consumes available liquidity.
-That slippage is not a fee — it is a structural cost that scales with order size relative to available depth.
+That slippage is not a fee.
+It is a structural cost that scales with order size relative to available depth.

 VWAP execution addresses this directly.
 Breaking a large parent order into smaller child orders and distributing them over time reduces instantaneous impact on the book.
 Each child order is smaller relative to available depth, so it fills closer to the mid.
 The aggregate fill across all child orders converges toward the VWAP benchmark.